 A little later, the slave-boy Anakin Skywalker arrived in their midst.
 Many sensed that there was something special about this boy.

-Anakin then went on to become a powerful and successful lightsaber duelist.
-His Force-awareness helped him wield his weapon aggressively while predicting his opponent’s moves.
+Anakin then went on to become a powerful and successful duelist.
+His Force-awareness helped him wield his lightsaber aggressively while predicting his opponent’s moves.

 However, Anakin’s fear and anger got the better of him and compelled him towards the Dark Side.
 In the battle on Mustafar, his arrogance brought about his final fall to Obi-Wan Kenobi.
 He was then burned alive and forced to wear the heavy contraption known as Darth Vader’s suit.